StrakhovRoman/python-project-lvl3/README.md

 ## CLI utility for downloading pages from Internet ##

 ***
-This utility saves pages locally making it possible to open the page without the Internet.
+This utility saves pages locally and making it possible to open the page without Internet.
 ***

 ***